 Add to that the fact that it can be rare for this plant to flower, and seed viability isn’t overly high, and you can see why so few growers use seeds to expand their veldt grape collection.

 Cissus Quadrangularis Pests or Diseases

-This plant is drought tolerant and generally free of disease, as long as it’s properly cared for.
+This plant is drought-tolerant and generally disease-free as long as it’s properly cared for.

 However, it’s sensitive to cold and highly susceptible to root rot if overwatered.

-Aphids and mealybugs tend to be the most common pests to attack the plant.
+Aphids and mealybugs are the most common pests to attack the plant.

 Veldt Grape is not known to be toxic to humans or pets, although its effects when taken long-term as a supplement or health food are unknown.

 The sap may cause some skin irritation in sensitive individuals.

 - These medicinal plants have been used in Ayurvedic medicine for healing bone and joint health for centuries.
 Its powdered root is used for the treatment of injured ligaments and bone fractures.

 - It’s currently being studied for potential benefits by Western medicine, although no evidence has been found for many of its supposed benefits.